 With Whom We May Share Your Information

 Greenspoon Marder does not sell consumer personal information.
 Moreover, we will only share or disclose your information as outlined herein.
+The scenarios and categories of third parties with whom we may share your personal information are described below.

+- Service Providers.
 We may sometimes use other businesses to perform certain services for us, such as maintaining the Website and our mailing lists, sending postal mail (if necessary) and providing marketing assistance and data analysis.
 We may provide Personal Information to those businesses when that information is necessary for them to complete a requested transaction or otherwise perform their duties.
 Greenspoon Marder will take reasonable steps to help ensure that these third-party service providers are obligated to protect Personal Information on Greenspoon Marder’s behalf.
-Moreover, we restrict our service provider’s use of information beyond what is strictly necessary to complete the requested service.
+Moreover, we restrict our service providers’ use of information beyond what is strictly necessary to complete the requested service.

+- Disclosure in the Event of Merger, Sale, or Other Asset Transfers.
 As Greenspoon Marder develops, we may acquire other law firms or their assets or be acquired by or merge with another law firm.
 Customer information is generally one of the business assets involved in such transactions.
 We may transfer information to a third party in case of the reorganization, sale, merger, joint venture, assignment, transfer or other disposition of all or any portion of our business, asset or stocks, including in the event of corporate restructuring.
 We reserve the right, as part of this transaction, to transfer or assign personal information we have collected from you to these third parties.
 Except as otherwise provided by a bankruptcy or other court, the use and disclosure of all personal information will be subject to policies that are consistent with the policies described in this Privacy Statement.
 However, any personal information that is submitted or collected after that transfer may be subject to a new privacy policy adopted by the successor entity.

+- Legal Responsibility.
 We reserve the right to disclose visitor information in special cases when we have reason to believe that disclosing this information is necessary to identify, contact or bring legal action against someone who may be causing injury to or interference with (either intentionally or unintentionally) our rights or property, other visitors, or anyone else that could be harmed by such activities.
 We also reserve the right to disclose visitor information when we believe that the law requires it.

-Lastly, we will disclose your information to a person you have given us your consent to disclose to or as required to complete the Services.
+- Consent.
+We will disclose your information to a person you have given us your consent to disclose to or as required to complete the Services.

 Aggregate Information

-As noted above, Greenspoon Marder may collect general, non-personal, statistical information about the use of the Website, such as how many visitors visit a specific page on the Website, how long they stay on that page and which hyperlinks, if any, they “click” on.
+As noted above, Greenspoon Marder may collect general, non-personal, statistical information about the use of the Website, such as how many visitors visit a specific page on the Website, how long they stay on that page, and which hyperlinks, if any, they “click” on.
 We collect this information through the use of “cookies” and other tracking technologies, which are discussed in greater detail below.
 We collect this information in order to determine which areas of the Website are most popular and to enhance the Website for visitors.
 We may group this information into aggregate visitor data in order to describe the use of the Website to our existing or potential business partners or other third parties, or in response to a government request.
 We may also group preferences information that we collect from visitors into aggregate data for the same purposes.
 However, please be assured that this aggregate data will in no way personally identify you or any other visitors to the Website.

 Cookies and Other Tracking Technologies